Pierre Dubois (scholastic): Career

 Dubois outlines the conditions necessary to a successful crusade—the establishment and enforcement of a state of peace among the Christian nations of the West by a council of the church; the reform of the monastic, and especially of the military, orders; the reduction of their revenues; the instruction of a number of young men and women in oriental languages and the natural sciences with a view to the government of Eastern peoples; and the establishment of Charles of Valois as emperor of the East.
-The king of France was in fact, when once the pope was deprived of the temporal power, to become the suzerain of the Western nations, thus ending its rivalry with the Habsburd dynasty, and in a later and separate memoir Dubois proposed that he should cause himself to be made emperor by Pope Clement V.
+The king of France was in fact, when once the pope was deprived of the temporal power, to become the suzerain of the Western nations.
+As part of the establishment of the pre-eminence of the French crown, the Habsburgs (then only ambitious upstarts from Switzerland) should receive a settlement, thus excluding far more powerful families such as the Luxembourgs from the triple crown of Germany, Italy, and the Holy Roman Empire.
+In a later and separate memoir, Dubois proposed that Philip the Fair should cause himself to be made emperor by Pope Clement V, effectively correcting the aberration (as Dubois saw it) that the imperial dignity of the Holy Roman Empire, which Pope Leo III had conferred on Charlemagne, ended up descending down the Eastern Frankish, then Saxon, then German successors of Charlemagne, instead of the Western Frankish and eventually French successors.

 His zeal for the crusade was probably subordinate to the desire to secure the wealth of the monastic orders for the royal treasury, and to transfer the ecclesiastical jurisdiction to the crown.
 His ideas on education, on the celibacy of the clergy, and his schemes for the codification of French law, were far in advance of his time.
 He was an early and violent "Gallican," and the first of the great French lawyers who occupied themselves with high politics.

 In 1308 he attended the states-general at Tours.
 He is generally credited with Quaedam proposita papae a rege super facto Templariorum, a draft epistle supposed to be addressed to Clement by Philip.
 This was followed by other pamphlets in the same tone, in one of which he proposed that a kingdom founded on the property of the Templars in the East should be established on behalf of Philip the Tall.